Elinor Florence, Author

 Danesfield House is now a luxury hotel, but during the war it was requisitioned by the Royal Air Force, renamed RAF Medmenham, and served as the headquarters for aerial photographic interpretation.
 It has personal meaning for me, too.

-Readers often ask about the striking white mansion pictured on my website, and on the back cover of my novel.
 This place has special meaning for me.
 First of all, it served as the headquarters for the Allied Central Interpretation Unit during the Second World War.

 My fictional heroine Rose Jolliffe, along with hundreds of other interpreters, worked inside its walls.
 I have envisioned her there so many times that I feel as if I toiled there myself, perhaps in another life.

 And I also have a personal anecdote about someone who worked in this lovely building.
+But first, the history.

 The mansion was built in 1901, so it isn’t nearly as historic as many other British stately homes.
 Of course, to us here in Canada, anything built back then is considered ancient!